aschuerch/bactofidia/README.md

 where [myproject] is the name of your project.

-Move or symlink your paired-end read sequencing files (Sample1_R1.fastq.gz, Sample1_R2.fastq.gz, Sample2_R1.fastq.gz and Sample2_R2.fastq.gz) to the bactofidia_[myproject] directory.
+Copy or symlink your paired-end read sequencing files (Sample1_R1.fastq.gz, Sample1_R2.fastq.gz, Sample2_R1.fastq.gz and Sample2_R2.fastq.gz) to the bactofidia_[myproject] directory.
-The first underscore in the sample names is regarded as the delimiter.
+The first underscore in the sample names is regarded as the delimiter for the sample name.
 It's advisable to rename samples with underscores in their samplenames.

 Run the pipeline with